secretgspot/cariari-realty/README.md

 - Map Filter
 - Resolve issue with recenter/resize of a map on preview
 - Store across pages (sapper/store?)
-- automatically fill MSL in add property
+- Rething access for client/admin

 # Feautures
 / - main map view with preview and deatails